Shakiththiyanofficial/Sign2Speech-Converting-Sign-Language-into-Audible-Speech/README.md

 ## Features
 - Gesture Recognition: Flex sensors detect finger movements and bending for specific hand gestures.
 - Speech Output: Text mapped to gestures is converted into audible speech using Google Text-to-Speech API.
-- Customizable Commands: Users can personalize the text associated with gestures via a mobile app.
+- Customizable Commands: Users can personalize the text associated with gestures via a web/mobile app.
 - Wireless Connectivity: The ESP32 communicates with the user interface over Wi-Fi, ensuring seamless operation.
 - Audio Playback: Speech is played on a mobile device.
 - Cloud Synchronization: Stores sign input data in the cloud for monitoring and analysis.